 Teachers for Global Classrooms Program (TGC)

-The Teachers for Global Classrooms (TGC) Program provides a professional development opportunity for middle and high school teachers from the United States to participate in a program aimed at globalizing teaching and learning in their classrooms.
+The Teachers for Global Classrooms (TGC) Program provides a year-long professional development opportunity for middle and high school teachers from the United States to participate in a program aimed at globalizing teaching and learning in their classrooms.

 • TGC Fellows become skilled authors and analysts of pedagogical materials that infuse a global perspective into the core curriculum.